Welcome to today's edition of the Rush 24-7 podcast.

 Where is it recovering?

-The unemployment rate rose in 306 out of 372 metro areas, the labor department said yesterday, the rate fell in 41 metro areas was unchanged in 25.
+The Labor Department said yesterday the rate fell in 41 metro areas, was unchanged in 25.

 That's worse than November when the rate fell in 170 areas, rose in only 154, unchanged in 48.

-The Detroit area saw unemployment fall to 15.7% from 16.4, while the Warren area reported a drop to 14.3 from 14.8.
+The Detroit area saw unemployment fall of 15.7% from 16.4, while the Warren area reported a drop of 14.3 from 14.8.

 Still high, but the rates are down about two points from last fall.

-The highest rate, El Centro California, 27.7% unemployment, followed by Merced at 19.8.
+The highest rate, El Centro, California, 27.7% unemployment, followed by Merced at 19.8.

-Um's down from 33.1%.
+Its jobless rate's down from 33.1%.

-Uh I don't care how you slice it, it's um not good.
+I don't care how you slice it.

 But you know what?

-Uh we've been talking about that since middle of last year, when we f well, actually sooner than that, when we figured out that the spending on this thing, hardly any, And I think they spent 20% of it in 2009.
+Actually, sooner than that, when we figured out that the spending on this thing, hardly any, and I think they spent 20% of it in 2009, and by the end of 2010, I'm reading that 70% of the stimulus will be spent.

 So I think what's going on here is that Obama is banking on unemployment falling in 2010, hoping that his stimulus money somehow will make that happen.